chaitanyacsss/live_object_tracking/README.md

 python detection_using_haar_cascade.py
 ```

 2) Histogram of oriented Gradients (HoGDescripter): We use the HoG people descriptor provided by cv2 to detect people.
+The video with bounding boxes is saved to [data/outvideos](data/outvideos)

 ```
 # To see the options/arguments